Health Feature Articles

 “The goal is to stick to a new behavior until you are ready to make another action plan and resolve to modify another behavior,” said Kaume.

-Most Americans are in our current health crisis because most of our lives are hectic.
-This means busy lifestyles, poor eating habits, poor quality sleep and being physically inactive, which leaves the majority of people fatigued and yearning for more energy.
-Health conditions and medications can further complicate fatigue.
+Our hectic lifestyles contribute to the current health crisis.
+Busy schedules, poor eating habits, poor quality of sleep and being physically inactive leave a majority of people fatigued and yearning for more energy.
+Health conditions and medications can further complicate fatigue, Kaume said.

-“Ideally, good habits need to be formed early in children so no interventions would be necessary as adults, and we have lots of opportunities to influence the next generation.
-But we must begin by modeling healthy behaviors today,” said Kaume.
-“Writing an action plan and making small improvements, one at a time, can be a big step toward nutrition and lifestyle change.”
+“Ideally, good habits need to be formed early in children so no interventions would be necessary as adults,” she said.
+“We have lots of opportunities to influence the next generation, but we must begin by modeling healthy behaviors today.”